-III-10 Driver's License Revocation for Serious Infractions.
-As outlined in Board Policy IJAG, "Driver's Education and License Eligibility," students shall lose their driver's license due to suspension from school for more than ten (10) consecutive days, or placement in an alternative learning program for more than ten (10) days, for the following:
+III-10 's License Revocation for Serious Infractions.
+Students shall lose their driver's license due to suspension from school for more than ten (10) consecutive days, or placement in an alternative learning program for more than ten (10) days, for the following:

-- 1. Possession or sale of alcoholic beverages or an illegal controlled substance on school property; - Possession or use on school property of a weapon or firearm that resulted in disciplinary action under N. C. Gen. Stat. § 115C-391(d1) or that could have resulted in that disciplinary action if the conduct had occurred in a public school; or, - 3.
+- 1. Possession or sale of alcoholic beverages or an illegal controlled substance on school property; - 2.
+Possession or use on school property of a weapon or firearm that resulted in disciplinary action under N. C. Gen. Stat. § 115C-391(d1) or that could have resulted in that disciplinary action if the conduct had occurred in a public school; or, - 3.
 The physical assault on a teacher or other school personnel or school property.